Outbox Pattern

 ... up to max_backoff_seconds

-With jitter enabled (default), delays are randomized by ±25% to prevent thundering herd problems.
+With jitter enabled, delays are randomized by ±25% to prevent thundering-herd problems when a broker recovers and many messages become retry-eligible simultaneously.

 Message Cleanup